 Sinusitis is one of the most common medical conditions.
-About 10 to 15 million people each year develop symptoms of sinusitis.
 Sinusitis may occur in any of the four groups of sinuses: maxillary, ethmoid, frontal, or sphenoid.
-Sinusitis nearly always occurs in conjunction with inflammation of the nasal passages (rhinitis), and some doctors refer to the disorder as rhinosinusitis.
+Sinusitis nearly always occurs in conjunction with inflammation of the nasal passages (rhinitis Rhinitis Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
+Colds and... read more ), and some doctors refer to the disorder as rhinosinusitis.
 It may be acute (short-lived) or chronic (long-standing).

-Sinusitis is defined as acute if it is totally resolved in less than 30 days.
-In people who have a normally functioning immune system, acute sinusitis is usually caused by a viral infection.
-Sometimes sinusitis is caused by bacteria.
+Sometimes acute sinusitis is caused by bacteria.
 Infection often develops after something blocks the openings to the sinuses.
-Such blockage commonly results from a viral infection of the upper airways, such as the common cold.
+Such blockage commonly results from a viral infection of the upper airways, such as the common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
+Many different viruses cause colds.
+Usually, colds are spread when a person's hands come in contact with... read more .
 During a cold, the swollen mucous membranes of the nasal cavity tend to block the openings of the sinuses.
 Air in the sinuses is absorbed into the bloodstream, and the pressure inside the sinuses decreases, causing pain and drawing fluid into the sinuses.
 This fluid is a breeding ground for bacteria.
 White blood cells and more fluid enter the sinuses to fight the bacteria.
 This influx increases the pressure and causes more pain.

-Allergies also cause mucous membrane swelling, which blocks the openings to the sinuses.
+Allergies Seasonal Allergies Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
+Seasonal allergies cause itchy skin, a runny nose, sneezing... read more also cause mucous membrane swelling, which blocks the openings to the sinuses.
 Additionally, people with a deviated septum are more prone to blocked sinuses.

 Locating the Sinuses